gonicus/gofaxip/README.md

 ### DynamicConfig for incoming faxes

 `DynamicConfig` as used and documented in HylaFAX can be used by GOfax.IP.
-One option per line can be set, comments are note allowed.
+One option per line can be set, comments are not allowed.

 **Parameters**
 The following arguments are provided to the `DynamicConfig` script for incoming faxes: